elyra-ai/elyra/docs/source/user_guide/enhanced-script-support.md

 ## Script Editors components

-The Elyra Python Editor and R Editor are based on the JupyterLab editor which is currently based on CodeMirror.
+The Elyra Python Editor, R Editor and Scala Editor are based on the JupyterLab editor which is currently based on CodeMirror.

 ![Python Editor and R Editor Components](../images/script-editor-components.png)